magmalamps/magmalamps.github.io/README.md

 - Mind Reader: A troll page which can "read" your mind

--Color Game!: A game where you try to get a rare color.
+- Color Game!: A game where you try to get a rare color.
 You can compete with your friends!

 ## Roadmap